 Bacterial meningitis is a severe, life threatening form of meningitis that occurs due to a bacterial infection.
 Meningitis affects the membranes that cover a person’s brain and spinal cord.

-Meningitis affects the meninges, the membranes that surround the brain and spinal cord and protect the central nervous system (CNS), together with the cerebrospinal fluid.
+Meningitis affects the meninges, which are membranes that surround the brain and spinal cord.
+The meninges work with the cerebrospinal fluid to protect the central nervous system (CNS).

 - sensitivity to light